Home Mold Inspections in Michigan: When, Why, and What to Expect

 If your home is more than 15–20 years old or has a history of moisture problems, scheduling a yearly or biannual mold inspection is a smart way to catch issues early and avoid expensive remediation down the road.

-At Titus Restoration, we make proactive inspections simple and affordable for homeowners across Michigan.
+At Titus Contracting, we make proactive inspections simple and affordable for homeowners across Michigan.
 We’re here not just for emergencies, but to help you keep your home healthy and safe year-round.

 Why Mold Inspections Are So Important